 (1) Regular Kick Scooters for Kids

 Kids scooters were made popular in the U.S. by Razor, and they’re the style of scooter that dominate the market.
 If you’re unsure which style of scooter to get, a standard scooter is a safe bet.
-Scooters for kids and scooters for adults offer the same riding experience, they just differ in size.
+Kick scooters for kids and kick scooters for adults offer the same riding experience, they just differ in wheels size and overall size.

 (2) Kickboard Scooters